madelyneriksen/codebywomen/README.md

 ## TODO

-- [ ] Add icon links to cards on homepage
+- [x] Add icon links to cards on homepage
+- [ ] Update and Add More Cards
 - [ ] Create an about page
 - [ ] Create a contact page
 - [ ] Add RSS Feed